fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 ## Add public fields and updated constructors to the BankCustomer class

+Public fields are accessible from outside the class.
+They can be read from and written to by any code that has access to the object.
+Public fields are often used to expose object data to other classes.

 In this task, you add public fields to the `BankCustomer` class, update the instance constructors to use additional parameters, and then update the Program.cs file to access each object's public data.

 Use the following steps to complete this task: